 It’s increasingly obvious that apps should only be downloaded from the Android Market to avoid the (perhaps literal) Russian Roulette risks offered by non-Market apps.
 Whether a security product is required for Android devices is a matter of debate.
 Whilst security companies may be overstating the risks in order to sell more products, recent tests on many free Android antivirus products produced awful results – in the majority of cases the free products were next to useless.

 Paid apps like Kaspersky Mobile/Tablet Security did significantly better.
-If bought as part of Kasperksy ONE Universal Security package, it can be a very cheap way of protecting Android devices as well as traditional Windows/Mac computers.
+If bought as part of Kasperksy Internet Security Multi Device package, it can be a very cheap way of protecting Android devices as well as traditional Windows/Mac computers.

 Ultimately, Bouncer is a step in the right direction but it still does not provide checks for spyware and adware, nor does it require app developers to go through an application approval process like Apple does – it might help security but doesn’t in itself remove the need for common sense when installing apps and good antivirus protection.